Eumundi School of Arts: Description

 Eumundi School of Arts is situated on a treed ridge on the lower side of Memorial Drive.
 The single-storey, timber building with gabled, corrugated iron roof, sits on concrete stumps.
 Externally, the building is clad with chamferboard, with the exception of weatherboards at the rear of the building.
 Also at the rear of the hall is a pair of double doors and smaller door at the back of the stage, covered by tin The front, or eastern facade, has an asymmetrical veranda with timber posts and brackets.
 The decorative bargeboard and finial have been removed and covered with chamferboards, however, the circular, ventilated opening remains.
 The porch ceiling is of tongue and groove boards, the remainder is unlined.
 Leading onto the veranda are two doors either side, which lead to storage areas, and a central, panelled timber door.

 Internally, in the storage room located at the southern end of the building is a set of stairs which lead to the projection room.
 From this room, a door leads to the 1968 addition.
 This area now houses a kitchen.
 Both two storage rooms located at the front of the hall still have extant viewing slots.
 In the 1960s, these slots were used by the ticket collectors to watch the movies.

-The main hall is rectangular with crows ash flooring.
+The main hall is rectangular with crow's ash flooring.
 It is divided by the support beams of the addition to its southern side.
 The main hall has two raked timber ceilings with latticed air vents (one partially obscured) and six large, sashed windows which open top and bottom, on its northern wall.
 Four louvered airvents (windows) have been recently installed at floor level below the original windows.
 A trapdoor to the right hand side of the stage was used to access the lower floor pre-1968.
 A single door, located near the stage, allows southern external access.

 On the eastern side, the main hall area has a half-timbered VJ wall and a fibro upper to the ceiling.
 The remainder of the hall is VJ lined.
 Two inside doors were sealed c.
 1968, one near the old RSL door located at the front of the building and another on the other side of the main entrance door.
 The stage is accessed by two wooden steps.
 Vertical timberwork now fronts the top of the stage, partly concealing one of the latticed air vents in the roof.
 A small, heavily latticed bar (formed by enclosing the rear of the addition) with a pulldown hatch and lockable door is accessed on the left prior to ascending the steps to toilet facilities at the southern end of the building.
 The southern wall of the hall's addition has six window openings.

 Emergency exit doors, and sidesteps leading down from the kitchen door's southern landing, access the carpark in Pacey Street.
 Part of the slope at the hall's rear was excavated to provide building access and space.
 Several macadamised parking spaces abut its southern side, extending to a secondary side road.